yorkzach/startup/README.md

 - **DB/Login** - Store users, schedules, and profiles in database.
 Register and login users.
 Credentials securely stored in database.
 Can't schedule unless authenticated.
 - **WebSocket** - As each user creates appointments, their schedules are broadcast to all other users.
 - **React** - Application ported to use the React web framework.

+**HTML Startup**
+Added 4 files Index, Calender, References, and about that cover the basic HTML structure of the startup.
+Eventually I will replace the calender with database info corresponding to each individual walker, as well I will use web socket to allow clients to schedule and leave reviews for each walker.